wnanbei/direwolf/articles/tutorial.md

 https://httpbin.org/get?key=value
 ```

-If you want pass more parameters to URLs, just like this:
+If you want to pass more parameters to URLs, just like this:

 ```go
 params := dw.NewParams(